An LMS plugin like LearnDash is built to perform well under pressure.

 #6 Leverage Learner Generated Content

-And in order to do that, you have to get your learners to turn their passive role into an active one.
+And in order to do that, you have to get your learners to turn their passive roles into active ones.
 Learner-generated content may be in the form of online presentations, videos, or even links to useful sources of information.

 Another thing you could do is recognize individual learners who contribute the best content and encourage them with a small token of appreciation.